VET Program Approval and Maintenance Procedure

 Executive Officer, Curriculum Committee Academic Secretariat Mailbox

-1. Send extract to Quality Assurance Services and Registrar Services notifying of approval.
+1. Send extract to Strategic Regulatory Services and Student and Registrar Services notifying of approval.

-J. DVC(VET) to sign Form B: Amending the Scope of Registration Quality Assurance Services / DVC(VET)
+J. PVC(VET) to sign Form B: Amending the Scope of Registration Strategic Regulatory Services / PVC(VET)

-1. Quality Assurance Services to arrange for DVC(VET) to sign Form B: Amending the Scope of Registration.
+1. Strategic Regulatory Services to arrange for PVC(VET) to sign Form B: Amending the Scope of Registration.

-K. Quality Assurance Services to lodge applications for deletions to Scope to the VRQA.
-Quality Assurance Services
+K. Strategic Regulatory Services to lodge applications for deletions to Scope to the VRQA.
+Strategic Regulatory Services

 1. The completed Form B: Amending the Scope of Registration should be submitted to: qar@edumail.vic.gov.au